FindByColor/color-library/docs/data-definitions.md

 `harmony`
 ---

 > Harmonies are precalculated complementary colors using color science.
 These use predefined rotations around a color wheel to create color combinations.
-Properties ending in `CW` indicate a Clockwise rotation applied, and' CCW` means a Counter Clockwise rotation.
+Properties ending in `CW` indicate a Clockwise rotation applied, and `CCW` means a Counter Clockwise rotation.

 Property                        | Degrees ( as indexed in array ) | Example
 --------------------------------|---------------------------------|----------------------